simeononsecurity/linux-hostapd-hs20-dhcpd/README.md

 > While we take strides to simplify the process of this container, not everything can be simplified or automated.
 If you are not comfortable reading documentation or working with and troubleshooting on linux, please use an [OpenWRT](https://simeononsecurity.com/guides/unlock-seamless-connectivity-hotspot-2.0-openwrt/) based device or a turn-key solution instead.

 ## Requirements
-- Minimum linux kernel for master (AP) and AP/VLAN modes = 5.19
+- Minimum linux kernel for WiFi 6 device based master (AP) and AP/VLAN modes = 5.19
   - Verify using `uname -r`
   - Ideally, you should get your linux kernel to 6.1 or 6.6 if possible.
 Consult your OS maintainers.
   - See the [USB WiFi - Linux Kernel Support Matrix](https://github.com/morrownr/USB-WiFi/blob/main/home/USB_WiFi_Chipsets.md)